memiiso/debezium-server-iceberg/docs/migration.md

 1.  **Stop the Debezium Server** to prevent further write attempts.

+2.  **Adjust the Table Schema**

+    You have two primary options to resolve the schema mismatch.
+Choose the one that best fits your table size and operational requirements.

+    **Option 1: Rewrite the Table (for small tables)**

+    If your table is small, you can rewrite its entire contents while converting the problematic column to the new data type.
+This approach avoids having separate columns for old and new data but can be very expensive for large tables.

+    ⚠️ **Warning:** This operation rewrites the entire table and can be very slow and costly.
+It is generally not recommended for large production tables.

+    Using Spark SQL, you can replace the table with the result of a query.
+The new table schema will be inferred from the `SELECT` statement.

+    ```sql
+    -- Make sure to include ALL columns from the original table to avoid data loss.
+    INSERT OVERWRITE my_catalog.my_db.my_table
+    SELECT
+      id,
+      -- other_column_1,
+      -- other_column_2,
+      timestamp_millis(order_created_ts_ms) AS order_created_ts_ms
+    FROM my_catalog.my_db.my_table;
+    ```

+    **Option 2: Rename the Column (Recommended for large tables)**

+    This is the **recommended approach for most production scenarios**.
+Renaming a column is a fast, metadata-only operation that does not require rewriting any data files.
+It is nearly instantaneous, making it ideal for large tables.

-2.  **Rename the existing column** in your Iceberg table. **This is a fast, metadata-only operation**.
-You can use any tool that can manage Iceberg tables, such as Spark, Flink, or the Iceberg REST catalog API.
+    You can use any tool that supports Iceberg table management, such as Spark, Flink, or the Iceberg REST catalog API.

     Using Spark SQL:
     ```sql